THE MYSTERY RANCH

 Am I required to prove that I’ve completed a race of another distance in order to qualify to register for the 100M?
 YES; 100M are arduous events.
 We ask that all participants complete at least one 2; 2 rated 100M within the last year (as by www.ultrarunning.com difficulty scale) or a 3; 3 or greater event within the two years prior to the race date.
 We will stand fast by this “run rule”.
 If you do not believe, then JUST TRY to deceive.
 We do not consider this a “first timers” event and incorporate this rule for your safety.
 Any questions, please contact us at AlexP@mysteryranch.com .

-***Are there any qualifying races if I have not run a 100M?
-Yes, starting in 2014 we will have five (5) regional qualifying races.
+Are there any qualifying races if I have not run a 100M?
+Yes, we have five (5) regional qualifying races.
 These race have been selected because 1) they are regional to the Ghosts of Yellowstone and 2) each has various challenges that will be found in the Ghosts of Yellowstone.
 Each qualifying race must be run within fifteen months (15) of the Ghosts of Yellowstone for which the runner wants to enter (i.e. 2013 Big Horn 50M qualifies for 2014 GoY 100M).
 The qualifying races are:

 1) The Fools Gold 50M

 2) The RUT 50K